No Comments

 In chronological order, this shipwreck story has its genesis in Norway, when a timber built steamer slid down the ways in the chocolate box town, Tvedestrand, 1920, as, DS Bjornvik.
 Her name was changed the same year to Hill, and she operated in Scandinavian waters and the North Sea until 1940.
 Cutting a lot […]

-The Diver and his Red Cap A reader might expect that the familiar image of the celebrated diver and adventurer, Jacque Cousteau, depicted in his red woolly hat says it all.
-The red divers’ hat, already emblematic, quickly became a fashion statement, but, without any explanation as to why a diver’s head covering should be […]
+A reader might expect that the familiar image of the celebrated diver and adventurer, Jacque Cousteau, depicted in his red woolly hat says it all.
+The red divers’ hat, already emblematic, quickly became a fashion statement, but, without any explanation as to why a diver’s head covering should be red.
+The association of a red […]

 Flowing through the heart of Dublin city, the south side of the river Anna Liffey between Merrion Square and Ringsend was largely undeveloped in 1792.
 This large area was swamp marshy ground but had been already divided into ‘Lots’ and earmarked for the expansion of the city.
 Previously esturinal, great walls were being built either […]